dvanderelst/GradStats/01 BasicsOfR/BasicProgramming.md

 ```

 Here is a function which returns more complex data.
 At this point,
-you’re not suposed to know what this funtion does (it fits a regression
+you’re not supposed to know what this function does (it fits a
-line).
-The point is that it returns complex data with multiple fields.
+regression line).
+The point is that it returns complex data with
+multiple fields.

 ``` r
 x <- runif(100)